Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **CpuFriend:**  Is a Lilu plug-in for dynamic power management data injection.
 In the links below you will use a script to set your powermangment to your liking.
 This will create a kext called **CPUFriendDataProvider.kext**.

 - **Lilu:** An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.
-As of right now Lilu is only semi-working as there is an issue with userspace patching.
+As of right now in macOS Big Sur, Lilu is only semi-working as there is an issue with userspace patching.

 - **VirtualSMC** Is an advanced Apple SMC emulator in the kernel.
 Requires Lilu for full functioning.
 The following plugin kexts that come with VirtualSMC are the ones I use.  **SMCBatteryManager.kext:** battery percentage, **SMCDellSensors.kext:** sensors, and **SMCProcessor.kext:** for finer measurement of the CPU.